Lifting Your Salmon Spey Line

 A Smooth Precise Slow Spey Line Lift

 Your lift should start slowly and the rod lift angle should be 100% parallel to the riverbank.
-As you begin the lift do not start to change the lifting angle your rod away to the side and keep the rod moving parallel to the riverbank all the way slowly up to a high 11 o'clock rod position.
-While doing so your hands should be slowly lifting too until your left hand is up near your chin (with a right hand up Single Spey cast) as the rod reaches its optimal 11 o'clock rod position end.
+As you begin the lift do not change the lifting angle of your rod away to the 'swing' side and make sure you keep the rod moving parallel to the riverbank all the way slowly & smoothly up to a high 11 o'clock rod position.
+While doing so your hands should be slowly lifting too until your left hand is up near your chin (with a right hand up Single Spey cast) as the rod reaches its optimal and final 11 o'clock rod position end.

 Maximise Your Spey Line Lift Range